-The aim is for each exhibition to inspire an event to stimulate discussion and greater knowledge.
+The aim is for each exhibition to stimulate discussion and greater knowledge.
 We aim to get to know the artists and hear more in detail about their work.
-Other events explore the impact of the exhibitions more broadly in terms of the way we think about the environment.
+Special events explore the impact of the exhibitions more broadly in terms of the way we think about the environment.

 Taster concert for King's Lynn Festival: